quasarbright/tic-tac-toe/README.md

 online tic tac toe

 System requirements:
-* If you want to host a game directly from your computer, you must have [`ngrok`](https://ngrok.com) installed and configured.
+* If you want to host a peer-to-peer game directly from your computer, you must have [`ngrok`](https://ngrok.com) installed and configured.

 Install: